 Skip to content

-1. To create a new project, navigate to a folder where you'd like to store your code and run...
+1. To start a new app, navigate to your desired folder for code storage and run:

-2. Doublecheck that you see a new folder named my_new_project.
-Open it up and you should see a series of new files:
+2. You will see the creation of a new folder named my_new_project.
+Open it, you should find a series of new files:

 my_new_project/